The Nollywood pioneer seeking perfection in African storytelling

 The Ghost and the House of Truth, a contemplative drama about forgiveness and redemption won awards for director Akin Omotoso and leading lady Kate Henshaw and was named best world film at the Urbanworld film festival in New York City where it premiered.

-Even her her first outing as a solo producer - the little-seen, 30 Days, about a crew of skilled female assassins - punished boundaries.
+Even her second outing as a solo producer - the little-seen, 30 Days, about a crew of skilled female assassins - punished boundaries.
 The film had an oral sex scene considered risqué for its 2007 arrival time.

 The 2002 romantic comedy Keeping Faith essentially changed the way Nollywood approached romance and helped launch an aspirational romantic comedy sub-industry.
 Boyo also championed innovative publicity campaigns for some of these films, hosting themed, glamorous big-screen premieres even when the industry had no theatres to support the films.